mattvonrocketstein/toybox/README.md

   $ python /vagrant/demos/demo_celery.py --worker
 ```

 To run the **MongoDB demo** follow the instructions below.
-You can confirm the operations by checking [your local genghisapp](http://admin:admin@localhost:5556) afterwards.
+You can confirm the operations by checking [your local genghisapp](http://admin:admin@localhost:5556), specifically the [user collection](http://localhost:5556/servers/localhost/databases/testdb/collections/user).

 ```shell
   # create 50 fake users
   $ python /vagrant/demos/demo_mongo.py --records 50
 ```

-To run the **Neo4j demo** follow the instructions below and the example movies database will be loaded.
-Later, you can flush the database by using the `--wipedb` argument to the same script.
+To run the **Neo4j demo** follow the instructions below.
+First if it's not present on the guest in the /vagrant directory, the example movies database will be downloaded and afterwards it will be loaded into your neo server.
+After loading a dataset, visit [your local neo server](http://localhost:7474/webadmin/#/data/search/0/).
+If you want to start over, you can flush the database by using the `--wipedb` argument to the `demo_neo.py` script.
 See the script code for other usage instructions.
-After loading a dataset, visit [your local neo server](http://localhost:7474/webadmin/#/data/search/0/).

 ```shell
   # load default datset "cieasts_12k_movies_50k"